BettercareHealth/bettercare/primary-maternal-care/test-1.md

 	1. Only those patients who had a transverse lower segment incision may be allowed to labour normally.
 	1. Only those patients who had a transverse lower segment incision for a non-recurring indication may be allowed to labour normally.
 4. Which of the following risk factors from a patient’s past obstetric history carries the highest risk in a subsequent pregnancy?
-	1. A previous caesarean section.
+	1. A previous Caesarean section.
 	1. An infant weighing more than 4000 g at birth.
 	1. A previous perinatal death.
 	1. A previous ectopic pregnancy.